 Question: Hello.
-I've decided I want to start, and I'm thinking of using an online instead of visiting a firm.
+I've decided I want to start investing, and I'm thinking of using an online broker instead of visiting a brokerage firm.
 Is there anything I need to know before I start?

 Karen K., Palo Alto, Calif.

-But don't worry, I'll guide you through the process with these four tips.
+But don't worry, I'll guide you through the process with these five tips.

 Also pay attention to the account minimums, which tell you how much cash you'll need to open an account in the first place (If you're opening a retirement account, most firms typically waive this requirement).

 Just as you shouldn't go to the grocery store on an empty stomach without a shopping list, you don't want invest online without a definite plan of what you want to buy.
-It's not a bad idea to know the basics of investing before you dive in.
-If you don't have time to research individual companies for eight hours a day, you may consider investing in mutual or ETFs that allow you to spread your investment dollars among several companies.
+And even if you're going the robo advisor route, it's a good idea to be familiar with what investments the automated program is putting your hard-earned money in.

-If you enjoy the challenge of The 8 Most Important Facts To Know About A Company Before You Invest to avoid mistakes many investors make when choosing stocks.picking, you may want to read
+If you enjoy the challenge of stock picking, you may want to read The 8 Key Facts To Know About A Company BEFORE You Invest to avoid mistakes many investors make when choosing stocks.

 With cash, some knowledge and a good investment plan under your belt, you should be ready to responsibly invest online in as little as 20 minutes.